 Introduces concepts associated with pre-hospital emergency care of the individual experiencing airway difficulty or in need of resuscitation or shock management.
-Lecture 1 hour.
-Total 1 hour per week.
-1 credit

-Prerequisite: Current Virginia EMT and CPR certification as approved by the Virginia Office of EMS Corequisite: EMS 128
+Prerequisite(s): Current Virginia EMT and CPR certification as approved by the Virginia Office of EMS Corequisite(s): EMS 128.

-EMS 127 - Airway, Shock and Resuscitation Lab
+EMS 128 - Airway, Shock and Resuscitation Lab (1 Credit)